dinhtrung/jh-microapp/README.md

 You can use Docker to improve your JHipster development experience.
 A number of docker-compose configuration are available in the [src/main/docker](src/main/docker) folder to launch required third party services.

-For example, to start a mongodb database in a docker container, run:

-    docker-compose -f src/main/docker/mongodb.yml up -d

-To stop it and remove the container, run:

-    docker-compose -f src/main/docker/mongodb.yml down

 You can also fully dockerize your application and all the services that it depends on.
 To achieve this, first build a docker image of your app by running: